ankane/strong_migrations/README.md

 ## Optional Checks [master]

-These are checks for operations that rarely cause issues in practice, but can be enabled if desired.
-Enable with:
+Some operations rarely cause issues in practice, but can be checked if desired.
+Enable checks with:

 ```ruby
 StrongMigrations.enable_check(:remove_index)